Junes Lokka

 Junes Lokka (born 14 January 1979) is a Finnish anti-immigration activist.
 From 2017 to 2021, Lokka served in the Oulu city council from the True Finnish Joint List (ASYL).
 His activity on social media is focused on video broadcasts.
-Lokka is taking part in the 2024 European Parliament elections as a candidate for the Freedom Alliance.
+Lokka participated in the 2024 European Parliament elections as a candidate for the Freedom Alliance.

 Early life

 Lokka was born in Morocco to a Finnish mother and a Moroccan father, and his mother tongue is French.
 He moved to Finland in 2005.

 Criminal proceedings

 In the 2017 municipal elections, Lokka was elected to the Oulu city council from the joint list of the ASYL.
 During the negotiation of trust positions, ASYL's representatives were excluded from the trust positions due to Lokka's bad behavior and inappropriate language.
 Lokka denied having used inappropriate language.
 He claimed that inappropriate behavior occurred towards ASYL representatives.
 In the procedural dispute raised by Lokka's council group, the administrative court sided with ASYL regarding the meeting's technical violation, but the supreme administrative court considered the inadequate procedures in some places to be acceptable considering the whole.

 In September 2018, the Oulu district court sentenced Lokka to pay a fine for incitement against an ethnic group.

 In February 2019, several decisions were made not to indict Lokka for the crimes he was suspected of committing.

 Journalist Johanna Vehkoo was charged with defamation when in November 2016 she had called Lokka on Facebook, among other things, a Nazi, a Nazi clown and a racist.
 The Oulu district court sentenced Vehkoo to pay a fine for defamation in April 2019.
 Lokka had demanded compensation of 1,500 euros, but according to the district court, Lokka's own behavior reduced the compensation.
 Vehkoo appealed the verdict to the Court of Appeal, which upheld the verdict.
 Vehkoo received permission to appeal to the Supreme Court, which rejected the charge with a preliminary decision issued on January 11, 2022.
 According to the Supreme Court, Vehkoo's writing was aimed at "Lokka's conduct in politics or comparable public activities and which concerned a subject of general interest" and considering Lokka's own conduct, Vehkoo's writing did not exceed the limits of acceptability.